nonsoj/nonsoj/README.md

 ### Hi I'm Nonso John👋

-- 🔭 I’m currently
+🔭 I’m currently exploring systems, AI, and security in programming.
-- 🌱 I’m learning python and javaScript at the moment
+🌱 I’m learning Python and JavaScript at the moment.
-- 👯 I’m looking to collaborate on interesting backend projects using python and js
+👯 I’m looking to collaborate on interesting backend projects using Python and JavaScript.
-- 📫 You can follow me on twitter @nonsojohn_
+📫 You can follow me on Twitter @nonsojohn_.
-- 😄 Pronouns: he/him
+😄 Pronouns: he/him.